 The episodes of Un Passo Dal Cielo I caught were probably filmed during the summer months.
-In winter, a generous covering of snow will add another dimension to the already glorious mountain landscapes.
-Unsurprisingly, this area has a few ski resorts.
+In winter, a generous covering of snow adds another dimension to the already glorious mountain landscapes.
+Unlike some other Italian lakes, the Braies lake area has a few ski resorts.

 You might end up staying in this hotel:

 From reading a little on Wikipedia about how the TV series Un Passo Dal Cielo came about, I discovered that one of its aims is to show off this lovely area of Italy.